syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Exporting.md

 Pivot grid provides support to export its content to a PDF file.
 The data in the pivot grid control can be converted to a PDF document for offline verification and/or computation.

-The "Syncfusion.PivotGridConverter.Wpf" reference needs to be added to the application to achieve this support.
+The "Syncfusion.PivotConverter.Windows" reference needs to be added to the application to achieve this support.
 The [PivotPdfExport](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.PivotConverter.Windows~Syncfusion.PivotConverter.PivotPdfExport.html) class provides the support for exporting the data from the pivot grid control to the PDF document.

+Note: To read the [Getting Started](https://help.syncfusion.com/windowsforms/pivotgrid/getting-started) section of the documentation for creating a pivot grid control.

 Refer to the below code sample to export the pivot grid contents to a PDF document.